-When "1" is written to PMD, odd parity is selected and even parity is selected when "0" is written.
-The parity check and addition of a parity bit is only valid when "1" has been written to EPR.
-When "0" has been written to EPR, the parity setting by PMD becomes invalid.
+When "1" is written to PMD/PMDS, odd parity is selected and even parity is selected when "0" is written.
+The parity check and addition of a parity bit is only valid when "1" has been written to EPR/EPRS.
+When "0" has been written to EPR/EPRS, the parity setting by PMD/PMDS becomes invalid.
+At initial reset, this register is set to "0".